PeterWANGHK/DASE7505_student/README.md

 # LAB 1 - Sensor data processing for mobile robots

-## Introduction

-Welcome to LAB 1 of the mobile robotics course!
-In this lab, participants will gain hands-on experience with mobile robots and acquire knowledge about their basic functionalities.
-By the end of this lab,
 ### Participants will be able to:
 - Interact with sensors.
 - Understand the pipeline of ros2 or any middleware.